-Our development team is always hard at work building new features for GreenArrow and we may just have some more tools on the roadmap that will make managing disk space and other tasks in GreenArrow even easier for you.
+Our development team is always hard at work building new features for GreenArrow, and we may just have some more tools on the roadmap to make managing disk space and other tasks in GreenArrow even easier for you.
 So stay tuned!

 If you have any questions about this or any of the other blog posts in this series, please feel free to drop us a line at [email protected]